The 2018 Koch Institute Image Awards ceremony. Credit: Samara Vise

 Who is eligible?

 Any MIT students, faculty, staff, or affiliates may submit images.
 MIT community members at the Broad Institute and the Whitehead Institute are also eligible, as are MIT collaborators at other universities, hospitals, and private companies, so long as the submitted images have been created as part of an active collaboration with an MIT laboratory.
-Each contributor may submit up to five visuals.

 What images are acceptable?